 Students take two languages from French, German, Italian, Polish, Russian and Spanish.
 Italian, Polish, Spanish and Russian are offered from beginners level.
 No student may take more than one language as a beginner.
 Students study each of their languages for an average of six hours a week.
 In addition to work on the grammar and structures of the language, there are classes in written and spoken expression, comprehension and on the culture and society of the respective countries.

-Three compulsory modules in History, and History of Ideas and Introduction to Social Science make up the common foundation year.
+Three compulsory modules in History, the History of Ideas and a discipline in Social Sciences make up the common foundation year.